 Program Number Programs/Actions Progress and Effectiveness Continue/Modify/Delete EFFECTIVENESS: While there have not yet been any applicants that have used this program, the City supports the program and emphasizes it on our Planning website.
 The City will expand our outreach by informing the Housing Authority of this program.
 Program 1.7 ANNUAL HOUSING ELEMENT MONITORING REPORT The Planning Division shall continue to annually evaluate and report to the City Council on the City's progress in meeting its Housing Element objectives.
 PROGRESS: The City has evaluated the Housing Element annually and submitted reports to HCD.
 EFFECTIVENESS: City Council is annually updated about progress of housing development in Ceres.
 Continue Program 1.8 INFILL SITE INVENTORY The City shall create and maintain a citywide inventory of potential residential infill sites.
 The sites will consist of vacant and underutilized lots that allow residential uses.
 To ensure that developers are aware of all potential multi-family residential sites, the inventory will identify non-residential land use designations that allow multi-family residential uses and residential uses above ground floor retail, such as Regional Commercial (RC), Neighborhood Commercial (NC), Downtown Commercial/Residential (DCR), and Office (O).
 The City shall make this information available to the public by posting the inventory on the City's website and providing the inventory at the Planning Division counter.
 PROGRESS: The City continues to update the infill site inventory and make the information available to the public.
 EFFECTIVENESS: While some sites in the inventory have been developed in the last few years, the City's efforts have not been very effective in attracting enough developers willing to construct affordable housing.
 As such, the City has added Program 1.4 to the Chapter 2 of the 6 th Cycle Housing Element in an effort to take more proactive steps towards affordable housing development and ensure that developers are aware of the infill/vacant sites within the City's commercial zones that permit residential uses.
 Continue Program 1.9 FIRST-TIME HOME BUYER DOWNPAYMENT ASSISTANCE Payment Assistance Program, which lends qualified households up to twenty (20) percent of the home's sales price for down payment assistance to lower income households, including those extremely low, very low, and low-income categories.
 The City shall publicize this program to residents on the City's website with other housing information.
 PROGRESS: The City administers the First-Time Homebuyer Downpayment Assistance Program with HOME funds through a partnership with Stanislaus County and the City of Turlock.
 EFFECTIVENESS: Interest in this program has increased in 2023.
 Continue Program 1.10 MULTI-FAMILY LOT CONSOLIDATION PROGRAM In order to provide vacant parcels of adequate size to encourage affordable multi-family development, the City shall encourage the consolidation of adjacent parcels zoned R-3 and R-4.
-This may include working with PROGRESS: The City worked with property owners to analyze suitable R-3/R-4 sites for consolidation.
-Delete
+This may include working with property owners to consolidate parcels, coordinating with local property owners to PROGRESS: The City worked with property owners to analyze suitable R-3/R-4 sites for consolidation.
+EFFECTIVENESS: The program was considered, but it was found to be infeasible to convince property owners to voluntarily consolidate Delete